Paramount+: As CBS All Access

 In September 2017, Star Trek: Discovery premiered on CBS All Access, with its first episode also airing on the CBS broadcast network to promote the service.
 CBS reported that the premiere had driven its largest single-day increase in new subscribers since the Grammy Awards.
 Along with Star Trek, Big Brother 19 and the start of the 2017 NFL season had also driven major increases in growth that month.

 Buoyed by Star Trek: Discovery, CBS All Access reached over 2 million subscribers by early 2018.
 The 60th Annual Grammy Awards also provided a boost to sign-ups, marking the second largest day for new subscriptions after the Discovery premiere.
 In April 2018, CBS All Access was made available outside the United States for the first time when it was launched in Canada.

-The service launched in Australia in December 2018 as 10 All Access.
+The service launched in Australia in December 2018 as 10 All Access, named after Network 10.
 It operated alongside 10's free catch up and live streaming service 10 Play and contains a mixture of Network 10 and CBS programming.
 CBS shows are made available on All Access prior to being broadcast on 10's channels.
 10 All Access is commercial-free and, unlike CBS All Access, has only one pricing tier.

 In January 2019, CBS reported its largest increase in subscribers over a weekend—a 72% increase over the premiere of Discovery, crediting the premiere of season 2 of the series and that week's AFC Championship Game (which also brought the service its largest streaming audience for a football game).
 Super Bowl LIII would surpass this record only a few weeks later, with CBS reporting an 84% increase in new subscribers.